Assessment and Statutory Testing

 Early years foundation stage profile assessment

-Schools must complete the early years foundation stage profile assessment between between April and June of the academic year in which children turn 5, which is usually the reception year.
+Schools must complete the early years foundation stage profile assessment between April and June of the academic year in which children turn 5, which is usually the reception year.

 Optional key stage 1 tests

-It is recommended that the optional key stage 1 tests are administered during May 2025.
+It is recommended that the optional key stage 1 tests are administered during May 2026.

 Key stage 2 tests

-The statutory key stage 2 tests are timetabled from Monday 12 May to Thursday 15 May 2025.
+The statutory key stage 2 tests are timetabled from Monday 11 May to Thursday 14 May 2026.

 Multiplication tables check

-Schools must administer the multiplication tables check within the 2-week period from Monday 2 June 2025.
+Schools must administer the multiplication tables check within the 2-week period from Monday 1 June 2026.

 Phonics screening check

-Schools must administer the phonics screening check within the 1-week period from Monday 9 June 2025.
+Schools must administer the phonics screening check within the 1-week period from Monday 8 June 2026.

 EYFS